 We have developed a broad range of experience in the healthcare industry, including pioneering the concept of protecting financially troubled, acute-care community hospitals through the Rhode Island Superior Court Special Mastership process.
 Mark Russo was appointed Special Master of the Westerly Hospital and its various related entities where his team successfully operated and sold the hospital.
 The Westerly Hospital process was awarded the Healthcare/Life Sciences Deal-of-the-Year in 2014 by M&A Advisor Magazine.

-We have represented both buyers and sellers in change-in-effective-control and Hospital Conversions Act proceedings.
+At Ferrucci Russo Dorsey, we have represented both buyers and sellers in change-in-effective-control and Hospital Conversions Act proceedings.
 We have been integrally involved in the purchase and sale of three acute-care, community hospitals, two nursing homes, physician practices, and a healthcare clinic.
 We have negotiated settlements with the Office of Inspector General on issues relating to hospital/physician contracts and overseen efforts to improve hospital revenue cycles.
 We have restructured group-purchasing programs for hospitals, various vendor relationships and material contracts for hospital operations.
 We have designed and negotiated tax stabilization/exemption ordinances for healthcare organizations.
 We have represented labor in preventing hospital reorganizations.
 We have designed and implemented strategies in contested certificate of need proceedings.

-In 2016, we worked with labor to prevent the complete restructuring of Memorial Hospital in Pawtucket; we represented the State’s only bone marrow transplant facility in contested administrative proceedings to protect that facility from fragmentation; and we secured licensure for a school of nursing with for-profit ownership.
+We worked with labor to prevent the complete restructuring of Memorial Hospital in Pawtucket; we represented the State’s only bone marrow transplant facility in contested administrative proceedings to protect that facility from fragmentation; and we secured licensure for a school of nursing with for-profit ownership.